yh382/F1-Tenth-Duke/Pages/D415_Yolov5.rst

 Overview
 =============
-The main components of the code include:
+The main components of this function include:

 - **RealSense Camera Integration**: Manages the data streams from the Intel RealSense D415 camera, capturing both RGB and depth information.
 - **Yolo V5 Object Detection**: Utilizes a pre-trained Yolo V5 model to detect objects in the RGB images.
 The model is configured through a YAML file, which defines parameters such as input size, model weights, and detection thresholds.